meisa233/braw-decode/ReadMe.md

 into other file formats.

 From meisa233:
-    I just make some changes and make it run on macOS which passes the test on macOS 10.14.
+    I just make some changes and make it run on macOS which passed the test on macOS 10.14.

 ## Examples